ToolUse/llmcommit/docs/getting-started.md

-# Getting Started with AI Commit
+# Getting Started with LLM Commit Generator

 Get started with this Blueprint using one of the options below: